Contemporary Black Architects Make Their Marks on Architecture and Design

 The Dorothy I. Height/Benning Library is a two-story 22,000-square-foot library that replaced the original one-story brick building in D.C.’s Benning Heights, an area named after landowner William Benning, who helped finance the wooden bridge across the Anacostia River.
 The redesigned Benning Library includes a children’s room and separate reading areas for adults, teens, and children.
 The Teen Space at Benning includes computer stations and reading areas.

 St. Elizabeths East Gateway Pavilion/G8WAY DC is a multi-purpose building in the historic neighborhoods in Ward 8 designed for casual dining, a farmers’ market, and cultural/arts and community events.
-The Pavilion – spread over a two-acre plot – is a visible and welcoming site that features an open air market for 40 vendors, a 21,000-square-foot green roof, and a raised park available for concerts, festivals, and large gatherings.
+The Pavilion – spread over a two-acre plot – is a visible and welcoming site that features an open-air market for 40 vendors, a 21,000-square-foot green roof, and a raised park available for concerts, festivals, and large gatherings.
 All the spaces at St. Elizabeths East Gateway Pavilion – even the roof – are people-friendly.
-At the rear is an enclosed space for a community room, a café, and restroom.
+At the rear is an enclosed space for a community room, a café, and a restroom.

 Today, Cook is the design principal at the D.C.
 Office of HGA Architects and Engineers.
-He works with HGA’s clients in the Washington, D.C., area and serves as a national design leader with emphasis on cultural, civic, and federal projects across the country.
+He works with HGA’s clients in the Washington, D.C., area and serves as a national design leader with an emphasis on cultural, civic, and federal projects across the country.